Helping to feed workers on the front line of the coronavirus

 22News followed the bus as it made its way to Mercy Medical Center to deliver lunches to the hospital workers who have been on the front line of the ongoing coronavirus pandemic.

-“Shows us the positive nature of the human spirit and what people are able to do as a society to really give from their heart and really make a difference to the people that are contributing on the front line,” said Deborah Bitsoli the President of Mercy Medical Center.
+“Shows us the positive nature of the human spirit and what people are able to do as a society to really give from their heart and really make a difference to the people that are contributing on the front line,” said Deborah Bitsoli, President of Mercy Medical Center.

 After Mercy Medical Center the bus went on to deliver meals to Springfield firefighters.

-Here is how to donate or participate in Stuff the Bus to Feed The Fight.
+If you wish to donate or participate in the Stuff the Bus to Feed the Fight fundraiser, click here.